page === 'home' && ( )

 1. New Hardware Makes a More Noticeable Difference Than It Should

 Swapping cabinet hardware is the lowest-cost, highest-visibility change you can make to a kitchen.
-It is also one of the most underestimated.
-Hardware is the detail that gives a kitchen its specific personality - the difference between a kitchen that feels like it was built in 2003 and one that looks current is often hardware more than anything else.
+Hardware is the detail that gives a kitchen its specific character.
+The difference between a kitchen that feels like it was installed in 2003 and one that looks current is often hardware more than anything else.

 Scale matters.
-Pulls on tall upper cabinets or wide drawers should be proportionally larger than pulls on smaller doors.
-A 3-inch pull on a 30-inch drawer looks skimpy.
-A 5- or 6-inch bar pull on the same drawer looks intentional.
+Pulls on tall upper cabinets or wide drawers should be proportionally larger.
+A 3-inch pull on a 30-inch drawer looks undersized.
+A 5- or 6-inch bar pull on the same drawer looks deliberate.

 Finish coordination.
-Hardware does not need to match every other metal in the kitchen, but it should not actively clash.
-If you have stainless appliances and brushed nickel faucets, matte black hardware creates a deliberate contrast.
-Polished brass with chrome appliances and nickel faucets creates confusion.
+Hardware does not need to match every other metal in the kitchen, but it should not clash.
+Stainless appliances with brushed nickel faucets pair naturally with matte black hardware as a deliberate contrast.
+Polished brass alongside chrome appliances and nickel faucets creates confusion.

 Consistent style.
-Mixing pull styles - cup pulls on some drawers and bar pulls on others, for example - can work but requires a coherent logic.
-Matching all hardware throughout is the simplest and safest approach.
+Mixing pull types (cup pulls on some drawers and bar pulls on others) can work if there is a clear logic to it.
+Matching all hardware throughout is simpler and safer.

-Cost for hardware replacement runs from a few hundred dollars for standard pulls and knobs to several hundred dollars for a full kitchen with premium hardware.
-Installation is straightforward if existing holes align; if you are changing from knobs to pulls or changing hole spacing, you may need to fill and re-drill, which adds a small amount of work.
+Cost runs from a few hundred dollars for standard pulls and knobs to several hundred for a full kitchen with high-specification hardware.
+Installation is straightforward when existing holes align.
+If you are switching from knobs to pulls or changing hole spacing, filling and re-drilling adds a small amount of labor.

 2. Decorative Molding Changes the Character of Flat Cabinet Faces

-Cabinet doors without any profile detail look exactly as described - flat.
-Adding crown molding at the top of upper cabinets, light rail molding at the bottom, and door frame overlay trim on flat doors can change the visual character of a kitchen significantly without replacing the cabinets themselves.
+Cabinet doors without any profile detail look exactly as described: flat.
+Adding crown molding at the top of upper cabinets, light rail molding at the bottom, and door frame overlay trim on flat doors changes the visual character of a kitchen without replacing the cabinets themselves.

-Crown molding at the top of upper cabinets gives a kitchen a finished, built-in appearance.
-Many kitchens have a gap between the top of the upper cabinets and the ceiling that makes the cabinetry look like furniture rather than millwork.
+Crown molding at the top of upper cabinets gives a finished, built-in appearance.
+Many kitchens, particularly in Northbrook ranches and Glenview colonials from the 1960s-80s, have a gap between the top of the upper cabinets and the ceiling that makes the cabinetry look like furniture rather than millwork.
 Crown molding bridges that gap and integrates the cabinets into the room.
+Pre-war homes in Wilmette and Winnetka often have ceilings running 9 to 10 feet, so the gap above standard upper cabinets can be significant - crown molding here may need a stacked profile to read proportionally.

-Shaker-style door overlays applied to existing flat slab doors create the clean horizontal and vertical frame profile that defines contemporary kitchen design.
-If the door surface is in good condition and the core is solid, this is a cost-effective way to achieve a shaker aesthetic without new doors.
+Shaker-style door overlays applied to existing flat slab doors create the horizontal and vertical frame profile that defines contemporary kitchen design.
+If the door surface is in good condition and the core is solid, this is a cost-effective way to achieve a Shaker aesthetic without new doors.

 This work requires carpentry skill to execute well.
 Poorly fitted molding with visible gaps, misaligned miters, or inconsistent paint coverage looks worse than no molding.
 Done right by an experienced carpenter, it is difficult to distinguish from new cabinetry.